sindrigunnars/PizzaLair/README.md

 For this project you need to set up a virtual environment and import the packages from the requirements.txt file included within the project directory.
-Then you need to run the statement 'python manage.py runserver 8000' from the verklegt-2 directory.
+Then you need to run the statement 'python manage.py runserver 8000 --insecure' from the verklegt-2 directory.

-NOTE: This project has debug mode on because the group did not configure any error screens because we preferred handling them with f.x. redirects when a user does something they should not, as well as because we could not configure the project so the static files can be read with debug mode off.
+NOTE: This project has debug mode off, although we did not make any error screens, our error where handled in a way that when users do something wrong the website redirects them away, f.x. when an anonymous user tries to add to cart or view cart.

 Some extra requirements we implemented are an auto logout when user is idle for 10 minutes and a footer that includes information on our business.